eregs/regulations-parser/README.md

 This library/tool parses federal regulations (either plain text or XML) and much of their associated content.
 It can write the results to JSON files, an API, or even a git repository.
-The parser works hand-in-hand with regulations-core, and API for hosting the parsed regulations and regulation-site, a front-end for the data structures generated.
+The parser works hand-in-hand with regulations-core, an API for hosting the parsed regulations and regulation-site, a front-end for the data structures generated.

 This repository is part of a larger project.
 To read about it, please see